Vishal0Prasad/logs-tool/README.md

 Tailwind is used to style the components.
 Most of the components are native except for a few which can be complex.

+**Note - Please install node version 20.19.x to run the project. **

 ## How to run

 1. Go to [Project](https://github.com/Vishal0Prasad/logs-tool)